jamiew/jamiedubs.com/index.md

 </p>
 <p>
   In 2008, I helped create <a href="http://knowyourmeme.com">Know Your Meme</a>,
-  a community-edited database of Internet culture (like Wikipedia).
+  a community-edited database of Internet culture.
+"Like Wikipedia, but cooler."
   We also produced a web show where we would dress up in lab coats and explain the stories behind notable memes.
   Some of my favorite episodes are embedded below.
   The site was acquired by the Cheezburger Network in 2011, and remains a popular destination for anyone trying to understand wtf their kids are talking about.